-Management has made determinations with respect to its functional currency in accordance with IAS 21 The Effects of Changes in Foreign Exchange Rates and has determined that the current functional currency of all entities is the Canadian dollar except for its subsidiaries, Orezone Inc. SARL and Orezone Bomboré SA, which have a current functional currency of the CFA.
+Management has made determinations with respect to its functional currency in accordance with IAS 21 The Effects of Changes in Foreign Exchange Rates based on the primary economic environment in which the entities operate and has determined that the current functional currency of all entities is the Canadian dollar except for its subsidiaries, Orezone Inc. SARL and Orezone Bomboré SA, which have a current functional currency of the CFA.